carpentries-incubator/singularity-introduction/_episodes/07-building-containers.md

 What if you need to build an image from a system where you don't have admin privileges, *i.e.* you can't run commands with *sudo*?

-Singularity offers the option to run build remotely, using a **Remote Builder** we will be using the default provided by Sylabs; You will need a Sylabs account and a token to use this feature.
+{{ site.software.name }} offers the option to run build remotely, using a **Remote Builder** we will be using the default provided by Sylabs; You will need a Sylabs account and a token to use this feature.

 ```
-singularity remote login
+{{ site.software.cmd }} remote login
 ```
 {: .bash}